-How to set up mail, contacts, and calendars on iPhone and iPad

-No matter if you use iCloud, Gmail, or another email, calendar, or contact service, it's pretty easy to set up these days on your iPhone or iPad.
-While the old "Mail, Contacts, & Calendars" section of Settings is gone, having been split up into separate sections, there's still only one place you need to go to set up your email, contact, and calendar accounts.
+Set up any email, calendar, or contact account on your brand new iPhone

+Nowadays, you can upgrade to a new iPhone or iPad with no hassle.
+You can also set up mail you already had in no time, thanks to the syncing options in iOS 14 and iPadOS, respectively.
+You don't need your Mac, PC, or even your old phone.
+Just your new iPhone and a good internet connection.
+You can add all your email addresses and carry over your Mail, Calendar, and Contacts right into your Mail app.

-Here's how to setup email, contacts, and calendars on iPhone and iPad.
+Here's how to set up mail, contacts, and calendars on your iPhone and iPad.

-- How to set up iCloud mail, contacts, and calendars on iPhone or iPad

-- How to set up Google mail, contacts, and calendars on iPhone or iPad

 How to set up iCloud mail, contacts, and calendars on iPhone or iPad